How to Evaluate Any Protection Plan

 Ask These Before You Buy Any Plan

-1. Who is the plan administrator — not the retailer, but the company that will handle my claim?
+- Who is the plan administrator — the company that will actually handle my claim?

 Ready to Go Deeper?

-Explore the full resources from two of the industry's most trusted protection plan providers.
+Explore resources from two of the industry's most trusted protection plan providers.